 So someone who performs a man-in-the-middle attack on an SSH transmission would have to work tirelessly to turn that ciphertext into useful plaintext.
 But what if the attacker could avoid all of that work that will likely get them nowhere?
 What if they could go up to the door and say, “Hey, I live here.
 Hand me the key.”
 And then the key is handed to them, just like that.
 No authentication challenge whatsoever was necessary.

-libssh is a popular SSH implementation, and a recently reported vulnerability can be exploited just like that.
+That is just what happened to libssh, a popular SSH implementation.
+A recently reported vulnerability can be exploited to subvert authentication.

 “libssh versions 0.6 and above have an authentication bypass vulnerability in the server code.
 By presenting the server an SSH2_MSG_USERAUTH_SUCCESS message in place of the SSH2_MSG_USERAUTH_REQUEST message which the server would expect to initiate authentication, the attacker could successfully authenticate without any credentials.”